ssanso11/music-chat-new/README.md

 ## Installation

 This project depends on a node package manager such as [Yarn](https://classic.yarnpkg.com/en/) to install the required Typescript packages.
-It also use [PostgresSQL](https://www.postgresql.org/), [Redis](https://redis.io/) to store cookies.
+It also use [PostgresSQL](https://www.postgresql.org/) as the main database and [Redis](https://redis.io/) to store cookies.
 All of these technologies can be easily installed using [Homebrew](https://brew.sh/) for MacOS, or by following through the installation guide on their respective websites.

 To install the required Typescript dependecies, run